2021 YEAR-END TAX PLANNING TIPS

-- Certain expenditures made by individuals by December 31, 2020 will be eligible for 2020 tax deductions or credits including: digital news subscriptions, registered journalism organization contributions, moving expenses, child care expenses, charitable donations, political contributions, medical expenses, alimony, eligible employment expenses, union, professional or like dues, carrying charges and interest expense.
+- Certain expenditures made by individuals by December 31, 2021 will be eligible for 2021 tax deductions or credits, including digital news subscriptions, moving expenses, child care expenses, charitable donations, political contributions, registered journalism organization contributions, medical expenses, alimony, eligible employment expenses, union, professional or like dues, carrying charges and interest expense.
 Ensure you keep all receipts that may relate to these expenses.

-- There are benefit clawbacks (required repayments) associated with certain COVID-19 related employment insurance-like payments, depending on annual earnings.
-The amounts for 2020 are:
+- There are benefit clawbacks (required repayments) associated with certain COVID-19 related benefit payments, depending on annual earnings.
+The amounts for 2021 are:

-There are a variety of ways to smooth income over a number of years to ensure an individual is maximizing access to the lowest marginal tax rates.
+There are a variety of ways to smooth income over several years to ensure an individual is maximizing access to the lowest marginal tax rates.
 For example,

 - Taking more, or less, earnings out of the company (in respect of owner-managed companies).